Zhydee/Analyzing-HTTP-Traffic-with-Wireshark/README.md

 </p>

 **✅ Expected Output:**
-> A capture file containing multiple packets.
-> Look for TCP packets with `HTTP GET` requests and HTTP responses such as `HTTP/1.1 200 OK`, preferably to a known HTTP site (e.g., `http://kedaipakkarim.hstn.me`).
+> The capture file that I provided contains multiple packets, including TCP packets with HTTP GET requests and HTTP responses such as HTTP/1.1 200 OK.
+These packets correspond to communications with a known HTTP site, for example, http://kedaipakkarim.hstn.me.
+This confirms that the network traffic includes standard HTTP request-response exchanges, which can be identified and analyzed within the capture.

 ---